 Still, says Dantzker, “The MMPI was really good at identifying individuals who … actually suffer from a personality disorder, but it didn’t do anything for truly recognizing whether a person had the proper traits or not to be a police officer.”

-Another problem researchers point out, not just restricted to the MMPI, is the simple fact that an applicant can lie on their test, answering questions in a way that purposefully paints the candidate in a more positive light.
+Another problem researchers point out that is not restricted to the MMPI is the simple fact that an applicant can lie on their test, answering questions in a way that purposefully paints the candidate in a more positive light.

 Dantzker has called for that profile to be developed and for additional research to determine what protocols are best for screening in police applicants based on that profile.